joominchoi/CV/README.md

 ## About me

-Managing a business for six years allowed me to see first-hand the power and importance of technology.
-From switching to an EPOS to creating a website as well as running promotions on the various social media platforms, I experienced how efficient and valuable these tools are, both for companies and customers alike.

-Realising that technology is an indispensable aspect of the world we live in today, my interest for technology grew ever more, which naturally led me to teaching myself to code before eventually joining Makers.

-I am a highly motivated and determined individual, with an appetite for learning.
-I have a proven track-record for delivering results and enjoy the challenges that come with every unique problem.
-The core programming fundamentals I have acquired through Makers combined with the soft skills I have honed over the years as a businessman, has made me into a well rounded developer.
+I am a junior software developer with expertise in product-led growth and experimentation.
+I was most recently a member of the cross-functional growth squad at ClearScore where I built experimental features that drove user and revenue growth.

-I am currently looking for a role that will enable me to continue my learning and growth.
+I am currently looking to transition into front-end role that will enable me to continue my learning and growth.

 ## **Projects**
 | Name | Description | Tech/Tools |